Tanao Road

-Originally, Tanao Road was a northern phase of Fueang Nakhon Road, which King Chulalongkorn (Rama VI) to be built in the year 1863–64.
+Originally, Tanao Road was a northern end of Fueang Nakhon Road, which King Chulalongkorn (Rama VI) to be built in the year 1863–64.
 There was a presumption that the name of Tanao Road will be based on the Tenasserim people (Tenasserim in Thai is known as "Tanao" or "Tanao Si") that the king ordered to settle at this road, so-called Ban Tanao Si, Tanao Si or Tanao Roads etc. But some people assume that comes from this road cutting through the aromatic herb shop area, which this herb was called "Tanao" (a kind of sachet).

 Although it is a short road, but Tanao Road runs through many important places are Sam Phraeng neighbourhood, San Chao Pho Suea, Wat Mahannapharam, 14 October 73 Memorial and Bangkok City Library.

 The area is notable for its food, particularly heritage restaurants serving dishes originating in palaces, including Baan Varnakovida and Kor Panich.